MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/failover-cluster-instance-azure-shared-disks-manually-configure.md

 - The latest version of [PowerShell](/powershell/azure/install-az-ps?view=azps-4.2.0).

-## Add Azure Shared Disk
+## Add Azure shared disk
 Deploy a managed Premium SSD disk with the shared disk feature enabled.
 Set `maxShares` to **2** to make the disk shareable across both FCI nodes.

-Add an Azure Shared Disk by doing the following:
+Add an Azure shared disk by doing the following:

 1. Save the following script as *SharedDiskConfig.json*: